Counselor Licensing Requirements in Michigan

 You will need to achieve a graduate education, pass the licensing exams, and pass a background check in order to receive licensure as a professional counselor in the state of Michigan.
 For you to attain full professional licensure, you are going to be required to work under a supervisor for at least one to two years.

-2 years/3,000 hours of post degree supervised counseling experience.
-To include a minimum 100 hours under the immediate physical presence of the supervisor.
+Michigan Counselor Experiential Requirements2 years/3,000 hours of post-degree supervised counseling experience.
+To include a minimum of 100 hours under the immediate physical presence of the supervisor.
 Supervision must be under an LPC.

 - (i) 2 semester hours of graduate credit in training in counseling supervision.

 - (ii) 30 contact hours of workshop training in counseling supervision.

 Requirements for Out of State ApplicantsAn applicant for a professional counselor or professional clinical counselor license by endorsement shall submit a completed application on a form provided by the Department, together with the requisite fee.
 If an applicant has been licensed in another state, and has been engaged in the practice of counseling for a minimum of 5 years before the date of filing an application for Michigan licensure, the applicant may apply by endorsement.
 Completed license verification forms must be sent directly to the Michigan Board from every state in which the applicant has ever been licensed.